bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 c. `[[Target]]` - This is a lesser used construct. continue and break statements can have a optional label - which can be used like `break foo;`.
 This label 'foo' is stored in the [[Target]] field.

-### Little note about return statements and "normal" completions
+### Little note about "normal" completions and "abrupt" completions

 Return statements also create a completion record - where `[[Value]]` stores the returned value  and `[[Type]]` is 'return'.  👈 That is rather expected, but what happens when your function doesn't return anything?